 - The sign is located in a traffic visibility area.
-Therefore, the sign will need to be relocated so that it is not within 20 feet of the intersection of the parking lot drive isle and Hazelwood Street. - The fake rock veneer on the left side of the sign does not match any element of the building. - The sign does not include the street address (numbers) as required.
+Therefore, the sign will need to be relocated so that it is not within 20 feet of the intersection of the parking lot drive isle and Hazelwood Street. - The sign does not include the street address (numbers) as required.